Exploring Bugis Market (Bugis Street)

 Rambutans and langsat.
 Tropical fruits stalls.

-You can also find many shops selling shoes, clothes, handbags, smartphone, iPad and tablet accessories such as phone covers and folio cases and many other knick-knacks.
+You can also find many shops selling shoes, clothes, handbags, smartphone, and tablet accessories such as phone covers and folio cases and many other knick-knacks.
 Though the prices here are not necessarily cheaper than what you can find in the HDB neighbourhood shops, however due to the size of the market and the many stalls in one building, there are bigger range of products.
+There is also a large section where you can find clothing and shoes.

 Just browsing around is quite an experience.
-Inside the market you can also find a row of snacks shops somewhere in the middle and there are also some eateries at the exterior, at the sides and at the back.
+Inside the market you can also find a row of deep-fried snacks stalls and there are also a small food-court inside, some eateries at the exterior, at the sides and at the back.
 At the back of the market, you can find stalls selling fresh tropical fruits like rambutans, mangos and langsat.
 There are also sellers selling the awesome smelling king of fruits, durians, that you can buy and taste on the spot, with some makeshift tables provided.
+Or you can get the styrofoam packed durian and eat it at the hawker centre across the street.
+Do not bring it back to your hotel!
+Its a no-no for the obvious reasons.

 Bugis Market